 All over the internet, millions of people are looking for that one in a lifetime deal to their ideal destination.
 Due to the global recession, everyone is on a tight budget, from household bills to clothes and food, and taking a holiday is no exception!
-This has lead holidaymakers to look for the cheapest (or free) attractions going whilst on holiday, thank goodness there are promos on bundle or flights, accommodations, and at times hop-on/hop-off tours itchyfeets can now book.
-Thankfully when it comes to Cape Town, one of the top 15 cities on our bucket list, there are literally hundreds of them!
+This has lead holidaymakers to look for the cheapest (or free) attractions going whilst on holiday.
+Thank goodness there are promos on bundle nowadays.
+Flights, accommodations, and at times hop-on/hop-off tours itchyfeets can now be booked together for less.
+Thankfully, when it comes to Cape Town, there are literally hundreds of them!

 Watch the Full Moon at Lion’s Head

 Lion’s Head is one of the most popular places to trek in Cape Town.
 It only takes around an hour to walk to the peak of this sandstone-capped hill.
 Once at the top however, the views of the city are spectacular, especially in the evening as the landscape of city lights dominated the horizon.
 Watching the sun go down at Lion’s Head is a free attraction like no other, and because so many people head here as the full moon rises, you’ll be able to experience South African culture at it’s finest.

 Life is a Beach

 Without doubt, the best attraction in Cape Town are the beautiful beaches.
 They’re completely free for you to come and go as you please.
 There are some hotels and resorts that have their own private beaches.
 However, they’re no more special than the long stretches of golden coastline.
 Furthermore, there are loads of activities to do at the beach.
 From water sports, to catching up on your tan, to shopping by the beach.
-A wonderful array of shops, bars and clubs look over the beaches too, meaning you can enjoy a cocktail or two as you gaze out onto the ocean, or simply lay back and listen to the music!
+A wonderful array of shops, bars and clubs look over the beaches.
+You can enjoy a cocktail or two as you gaze out onto the ocean, or simply lay back and listen to the music!